bigabdoul/PowerConsole/README.md

 Makes strongly-typed user input collection and validation through the Console easier, and adds more useful utility methods to it.

-## Introduction

-Creating console applications has never been easier and more fun than with the fresh new **PowerConsole** project.
-And let me say this straight away: No, console apps are not a thing of the past!
-In fact, they're becoming more and more popular thanks to command line tools like dotnet, git, npm (backed by Node.js), and so on.

 ## What is PowerConsole?

 PowerConsole is a .NET Standard project that makes strongly-typed user input